 You can read more here about certification, alliances, and qualification to lead.

-We have a library of classes led by Tara and Mike that’s available online, as well as an online course that we created on MindBodyGreen, that provides more detailed instruction along with classes of various lengths.
+We have a library of classes and workshops led by Tara and Mike that’s available online, and we add new videos pretty regularly here.

 Check out our FAQ & Resources sections below, and email us at Info@StralaYoga.com